Security system Fire Alarms

 Going from 12 volts to 9 volts on your

-Right now I have six smoke detectors, one in all the bedrooms and hallways plus one in the near the hot water heater downstairs by the furnace.
+Right now I have six smoke detectors, one in all the bedrooms and hallways plus a CO detector near the hot water heater downstairs by the furnace.
 They are all wired to the 12 volt security system.
 I also have several heat detectors, one in the kitchen at 105 degrees, one in the attic at 125 degrees, and one near the furnace at 105 degrees.
-The heat detectors never seem to ware out but they still need to be tested every few years (use a match).
+Heat detectors never seem to ware out but they still need to be tested every few years (use a match).
 The smoke detectors definitely do need to be tested periodically.
 I buy the $10 smoke detectors, solder in leads and put a 1.8 ohm resister in line which reduces the voltage from 12 volts to 9 volts.
-The detector is then powered from the 12 volt central system and you never have to hear those nasty little tweets.
+The detector is then powered from the 12 volt central system and you never have to put up with those nasty little tweets.

 It's easy to test the smoke detectors.
 Take some paper and light it under the detector and wait for the thing to squeal.
 Pushing the test button is a good way to test power but the real test is the particle chamber.